It Can Cause, Or Relieve, Stress

 This one is a no-brainer.
 We’ve all felt that little lift that comes with a new comment, a like, or a retweet.
 If we’re not careful, we can stay up far too late seeking those.
 And our kids are no exception to this.
 Fortunately, the solution to this one is elegant and simple: Limit screen time, take away their phones, or lock them during bedtime, so kids have to wait to see who tweeted back.

 There are no simple solutions to the problems of social media.
 The truth is we’re all still figuring out just where this technology fits in our lives and the proper etiquette of using it.
 But it’s clear that just like adults struggle with social media, kids need help too, and sometimes they need it taken away.
-To learn more about parental control apps and your kids’ social media use, contact us.
+To learn more about parental control apps and your kids’ social media use, check out Screen Time.